thiesac/recipes-app/README.md

 - Browse and search recipes.
 - Filter recipes by category, cuisine, and ingredients.
 - Like and comment on recipes.
-- Responsive design for mobile and desktop use.
+- Designed specifically for a fixed screen size of 360 x 640.

 ## Installation